-When can distributions occur from the DC Plan Component of the Hybrid Plan?
+When can distributions occur from the DC Component of the Hybrid Plan?

-To be eligible for a distribution from the employer contributions account, you must be vested in the DC Plan Component of the Hybrid Plan.
+To be eligible for a distribution from the employer contributions account, you must be vested in the DC Component of the Hybrid Plan.
 When you are vested, your benefit is distributable after your severance from employment or death (or when a required minimum distribution is necessary (see below)).

-If the value of your employer contributions account under the DC Plan Component of the Hybrid Plan exceeds \$5,000, it will not be distributed without your consent, unless the minimum required distribution rules apply (see below).
-If the value of your account is less than \$5,000, but more than \$1,000, it will automatically be rolled over to an IRA after your severance from employment from the University unless you elect to receive the distribution directly or roll the distribution over to an IRA or another employer plan of your choice.
-If the value of your account is \$1,000 or less, it will be automatically distributed to you.
+If the value of your employer contributions account under the DC Component of the Hybrid Plan exceeds \$7,000, it will not be distributed without your consent, unless the minimum required distribution rules apply (see below).
+If the value of your account is less than \$7,000, but more than \$1,000, it will be rolled over to an IRA as soon as administratively feasible after your severance from employment from the University unless you elect to receive the distribution directly or roll the distribution over to an IRA or another employer plan of your choice.
+If the value of your account is \$1,000 or less, it will be distributed to you as soon as administratively feasible after your severance from employment.